SIG7Pro/Astronimu/DevDiary.md

 [HaxeFlixel](https://haxeflixel.com) is a cool thingie which is essentially a cool game engine thing.
 Its built on Haxe, OpenFL, and Flixel, pretty cool right?
 ## Diary Entries

+### Day 6 / August 28th, 2023.
+I haven't been able to work on the game over summer and it kinda sucks but hopefully since school is back in session, I'll try to expand and do some coding.

 Diary Entries will be kept from newest to oldest.
 ### Day 3-4-5 / Thursday, 18 May, 2023 + Friday, 19 May 2023.
 #### Part 3 / Day 5